-Whether your interest is in food, textiles robotics or creative designing there is something for everyone to get involved with.
-We also offer a range of catch up session to help pupils make up for lost time on their classwork.
-For older pupils we run a number of extra sessions to help support with NEA’s and the food curriculum.
+Whether your interest is in food, textiles robotics or creative designing, there is something for everyone to get involved with.
+We also offer a range of catch up sessions to help students make up for lost time on their classwork.
+For older students, we run a number of extra sessions to help support with NEA’s and the food curriculum.

 Key Stage 3